4tyone/pyrethrin/README.md

 ---

+Pyrethrin brings compile-time safety guarantees to Python for two of the most common sources of runtime errors:

-Pyrethrin brings compile-time error handling guarantees to Python.
-Declare what exceptions a function can raise, and the static analyzer ensures every caller handles all of them.
-No more runtime crashes from forgotten exception handlers.
+**Exceptions** - Declare what exceptions a function can raise with `@raises`, and the static analyzer ensures every caller handles all of them.
+No more `except Exception` or forgotten error paths.

+**None values** - Mark functions that may return nothing with `@returns_option`, forcing callers to explicitly handle the `Some` and `Nothing` cases.
+No more `AttributeError: 'NoneType' has no attribute` crashes.

 ---